cncf/wg-serverless/workflow/spec/spec.md

 <img src="media/spec/using-multiple-filters-example.png" height="400px" alt="Using Multple Filters Example"/>
 </p>

-**(1) Workflow execution starts**: Workflow data is passed to our "WaitForCustomerToArrive" event state as data input.
+**(1) Workflow execution starts**: Workflow data is passed to our "WaitForCustomerToArrive" event task as data input.
-Workflow transitions to its starting state, namely the "WaitForCustomerToArrive" event state.
+Workflow transitions to its starting task, namely the "WaitForCustomerToArrive" event task.

-The event state **stateDataFilter** is invoked to filter this data input.
+The event task **taskDataFilter** is invoked to filter this data input.
 Its "dataInputPath" is evaluated and filters only the "hello" greetings in different languages.
-At this point our event state data contains:
+At this point our event task data contains:

 ```json
 {